consoledotdev/home/content/tools/server-monitoring.md

 - **Expensive licensing.** If you are operating at large scale, you probably have hundreds or thousands of servers, millions of metrics, and many TBs of logs.
-This will cause monitoring costs to increase and can be difficult to predict.
+This makes SaaS monitoring very expensive and can be difficult to predict.
 - **High network traffic egress.** Hosted SaaS monitoring is outside your network so you have to pay for all the outbound network traffic.
 At large scale you may be able to set up a peering or interconnection relationship but most of the time your monitoring traffic will egress over the public internet.
   This can become expensive.
-- **Data protection.** The best monitoring providers have all the certifications you need to ensure compliance with data protection regulations, but there is still a nervousness about sending sensitive monitoring data to third parties.
+- **Data protection.** The best SaaS monitoring tools have lots of certifications to ensure compliance with data protection regulations, but there is still a nervousness about sending sensitive monitoring data to third parties.
 In reality, most monitoring data is numerical and lacks the context needed to infer what's going on by itself, however there is the potential for accidentally leaking data into the monitoring environment.
 This is more relevant for log monitoring than server monitoring.